MerceaOtniel/merceaotniel.github.io/_pages/unihackprize.md

 ---

-Best Smart Mobility Project awarded at UniHack for the project entitled "Wave" in May 2019.
+Awarded at UniHack for the project entitled "Wave" in May 2019.